 The English choice has raised a medical debate between supporters of the provision and skeptics, who do not consider the evidence gathered so far sufficient.
 The conclusion, of common sense, was that regardless of Covid-19, the administration of vitamin D, substantially free of side effects, is a good way to make up for the deficiency due to the winter months and poor sun exposure.

-It could be a valid approach, reads the press release from the Turin Academy of Medicine, if Italy were to adopt similar measures in an attempt to accelerate the end of this emergency.
+It could be a valid approach, we read in the press release from the Turin Academy of Medicine, if Italy also adopted similar measures in an attempt to speed up the end of this emergency.

-“I think that like all pandemics, this too will gradually wear out,” says prof. Isaiah, “both for the introduction of a vaccine and for its spontaneous defervescence”.
+“I think that like all pandemics, this one will fade away little by little,” says the professor.
+Isaiah, “both for the introduction of a vaccine and for its spontaneous defervescence”.

-“The problem is that, unlike the other pandemics in history, it will have devastating effects on the economy and on the lifestyle of citizens; also for this reason I find it unlikely that prevention is not considered and the characteristics of the pandemic are not studied in depth ”.
+“The problem is that, unlike other pandemics in history, it will have devastating effects on the economy and on the lifestyle habits of citizens; This is also why I find it unlikely that prevention is not considered and the characteristics of the pandemic are not explored in depth with targeted studies."